rei/rei-cedar-docs/docs/components/breadcrumb/README.md

 ## Usage

-The ```breadcrumbItems``` property requires an array of objects, in the format shown above.
+The ```items``` property requires an array of objects, in the format shown above.
 Notable values include:

 - ```item.url (optional)``` string where the breadcrumb item segment links when clicked or tapped
 - ```item.name (required)```  string for the breadcrumb text item segment